Mari’s Gardens Opens in Kailua

 Photo: Robbie Dingeman

 Back at Kailua, long wooden tables, built by Fred Lau, line the main store, ready for future plant workshops.
+Both Mari and Fred Lau confess their favorites plants change by the week with so many worthy choices surrounding them.

-Yes, Edible Flowers
+Edible Flowers and More

 Find lots of lettuce and edible flowers at the new Kailua shop.
 Photo: Robbie Dingeman